 For the first survey of 2023 and onwards, Chiltern & South Bucks Policing Issues Forum made some changes to the choices offered in our neighbourhood surveys.

-Responding to residents’ feedback, we are making the link between what residents tell us, the resulting choices of Neighbourhood Policing focus areas, and outcomes as measured by published crime stats, easier to explain and monitor.
+Responding to residents’ feedback, we made the link between what residents tell us, the resulting choices of Neighbourhood Policing focus areas, and outcomes as measured by published crime stats, easier to explain and monitor.
 This means streamlining the survey choices.
 This should also remove some confusion over choices which are predominantly the responsibility of other agencies.

 (Click Categories to expand for further information.)